thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-orig.md

 relying on time-consuming, repetitive, boring manual regression testing.
 This is a waste of time, energy and the value of test engineers.

-Because of we now depend on time-consuming manual testing, we cannot *Commit Frequently* any more into mainline.
+Because we now depend on time-consuming manual testing, we cannot *Commit Frequently* any more into mainline.
 As a consequence, we are starting to batch up work.
 From lean manufacturing, we know that big batches drive down throughput and time to market.